svteja/Machine-Learning-projects/README.md

 This  contains a machine learning project focused on predicting credit risk using various customer and financial data points.
 The model aims to assess the likelihood of Credit default, helping financial institutions make data-driven lending decisions.
 It includes Jupyter notebooks with end-to-end workflows, from data preprocessing to model evaluation.
 The project is deployed in the local system.

-## Problem
+##

 ### 2.[Loan Approval prediction](LoanApprovalPrediction/)

-## 📌 Project Overview
+## 📌 Project Details

 ### Loan approval prediction
 This project focuses on predicting loan approval status based on customer financial and demographic data.
 The model helps banks and financial institutions make data-driven decisions by assessing applicants' eligibility for loans.
 The project includes end-to-end workflows, from data preprocessing to model evaluation, and is deployed as a Flask web application for real-time predictions.

-📊 Models & Techniques

- Logistic Regression – Baseline classification model for loan approval prediction.

- Random Forest Classifier – An ensemble method improving accuracy and handling missing data.

- Desicion Tree – A technique for better decision-making.
+## Problem Statement:
+Banks need an automated system to determine loan approval eligibility based on customer details like income, credit history, and loan amount.
+The objective is to build a predictive model to classify loan applications as approved or rejected.

+## 🔹 Solution:
- Hyperparameter Tuning – Grid Search & Randomized Search to optimize model performance.
+Used Random Forest Classifier with hyperparameter tuning to optimize model performance.

-🔍 Loan Eligibility Prediction

-Determines whether an applicant qualifies for a loan based on income, credit history, and other financial factors.

-Provides a clear decision: Loan Approved ✅ or Loan Not Approved ❌

-📊 Feature Importance Analysis
-Identifies key factors influencing loan approvals, such as income, loan amount, credit history, and employment status.

-📈 Model Performance Metrics
+Implemented Logistic Regression with feature selection for better interpretability.

+Handled missing values and outliers in the dataset.

-Evaluates models using Accuracy, Precision, Recall, F1-Score to ensure reliability.
+Evaluated model using Precision, Recall, and F1-Score.

-📊 Data Visualizations
-Interactive charts showing approval rates, applicant income distributions, loan amount trends, and credit score impacts.
+Deployed using Flask, where users can enter loan details to check eligibility.

 ##
 ### 3.[Credit Scoring & Customer Segmentation](CreditScoringSegmentation/)
-## 📌 Project Overview
+## 📌 Project Details

 This project applies K-Means clustering to segment customers based on their credit scores.
 It helps financial institutions categorize customers into different risk groups for better decision-making, loan approvals, and personalized financial products.
 The project includes data preprocessing, clustering analysis, and interactive visualizations for insights.

-📊 Techniques & Methodology

-K-Means Clustering – Used to segment customers into 4 distinct credit score groups.

-Feature Selection – Clustering is based on customers' Credit Scores.
+### Problem Statement:
+Financial institutions require a credit scoring model to assess customers' creditworthiness and segment them into different risk categories.
+This helps in personalized loan offerings and risk mitigation.

+### 🔹 Solution:

+Used K-Means Clustering for customer segmentation based on spending behavior and credit history.

+Built a Credit Score column using FICO formula using the other columns.

-Elbow Method – Helps determine the optimal number of clusters.
+Determined the optimal number of clusters using the Elbow Method.

-🔍 Customer Segmentation Based on Credit Score

-Groups customers into 4 clusters representing different credit worthiness levels (Very Low, Low, Good, Excellent).

-Helps banks target high-risk and low-risk customers effectively.

-📊 Cluster Analysis & Insights

-Identifies patterns in customer credit behavior.

-Helps in risk assessment and customized financial offerings.

-📈 Data Visualizations

-Cluster distribution charts to visualize credit score segmentation.

-Interactive scatter plots showing how customers are grouped.
+Visualized customer segments using a Scatter Plot with different colors representing different clusters
+1) Excellent
+2) Good
+3) Low
+4) Very Low